 - Israelis take security very seriously!
-DO NOT joke about having weapons or explosives anywhere…unless you would like to spend some extra time visiting Israeli detention centers!
+DO NOT joke about weapons or explosives anywhere…unless you would like to spend time visiting Israeli detention centers!

 - Pro Tip: “No” in Hebrew is “Lo,” and is understood by Arabs/Palestinians as well.

-- Avoid hand gestures such as open palms, thumbs up/down, and pointing toward a person.
-These gestures may be offensive, particularly to Arabs.
+- Avoid hand gestures such as thumbs up/down, and pointing toward a person.
+Hand gestures mean different things in different countries, so just be cautious.

 - If there is a problem on the bus or in the hotel, please don’t complain to anyone.
 Go to Kym Varner or John Kelley and we will do what is necessary to resolve the issue.

 - If you simply want to complain, journal it, or better yet just….don’t!
 We want this to be a “trip of a lifetime,” and complaining tends to dampen the spirit for everyone.

 - We have an itinerary, but changes may occur for a variety of reasons (some outside our control).